What is SSL?

 GlobalSign has a pretty clear explainer video that explores how SSL works and about SSL certificates:

 Pretty much any website owner should consider one, especially since basic SSL certificates are now available for free from services like Let’s Encrypt or Cloudflare CDN account holders.
 Any website collecting data must install one or they face the penalty of being passed over for being susceptible.

 A SSL certificate is quickly becoming an expected standard.
-Google’s Chrome browser began displaying a “Not Secure” message as of January 2017 on websites that process sensitive user data without secure connections.
-The next version of Chrome is expected to flag websites containing any kind of form and no SSL certificate as “Not Secure”.
+Google’s Chrome browser began displaying a “Not Secure” message as of January 2017 on websites that process sensitive user data without secure connections (Update: December 25, 2017: and Firefox is expected to follow suit soon).
+The next version of Chrome will reportedly flag websites containing any kind of form and no SSL certificate as “Not Secure”.
 If that isn’t enough to convince you to hop on the SSL bandwagon, consider recent research by HubSpot that showed “up to 85% of people will not continue browsing if a site is not secure.”